Within Western Australia, workers in specific roles within the timber industry are required to possess a valid timber workers registration.

 - Account number: 11300057

-Once your application has been received along with your training records and the application fee or payment receipt, you will be advised of the registration decision within 14 days.
+Once your application has been received along with your training records and the application fee or payment receipt, you will be advised of the registration decision.

 Registrations are valid for a period of three (3) years.